9thDuck/ai-study-assistant-workshop/README.md

 ```

+Replace `your_project_id` and `your_api_key` with your actual Unbody project ID and API key.

 For production environment on Netlify, you can set these variables in the Netlify dashboard.

-Replace `your_project_id` and `your_api_key` with your actual Unbody project ID and API key.
+Check Netlify docs for more info

 First, run the development server: